 1. What is a merchant account?

-In simple terms, a merchant account is like a holding account where all of the payments go to before being deposited into your typical bank account.
+In simple terms, a merchant account is like a holding account where all of the payments go before being deposited into your typical bank account.

 A merchant account plays a role as a special bank account dedicated to receiving payments by online merchants.
 All of the income from your online sales are stored in this account.
 Whether you sell physical products, subscriptions, or digital products, a merchant account remains the same.
 It’s just an account to gather the transactions coming from your customers.